vamping111/terraform-provider-testmark/website/docs/r/default_vpc_dhcp_options.html.markdown

 * `netbios_name_servers` - (Optional) List of NETBIOS name servers.
 * `netbios_node_type` - (Optional) The NetBIOS node type (1, 2, 4, or 8).
 AWS recommends to specify 2 since broadcast and multicast are not supported in their network.
 For more information about these node types, see [RFC 2132](http://www.ietf.org/rfc/rfc2132.txt).
-* `owner_id` - ID of the CROC Cloud account that owns the DHCP options set.
+* `owner_id` - The ID of the project that owns the DHCP options set.
 * `tags` - (Optional) A map of tags to assign to the resource.

 ### Removing `aws_default_vpc_dhcp_options` from your configuration